raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 	- [License](#license)

 <!-- /TOC -->

+## Sample GIFs
+Here are some sample GIFs of how the two basic background substitution methods work when applied on some of the images from the [SBMnet dataset](http://pione.dinf.usherbrooke.ca/dataset/): ...

 ## Files description
 * `motion_detector.py`: main script that performs motion detection and tracking of objects on images/videos